cpreh/spacegameengine/readme.txt

 4. Installing on Gentoo
   If you are a gentoo user you can use the ebuild provided in the repository.
-  Put it into one of you overlays that won't be overridden by a sync.
+  Put it into one of your overlays that won't be overridden by a sync.
   The category should be 'games-engines'.
   So for example I put it into '/usr/local/overlays/mine/games-engines/spacegameengine'.